Please contact Mary Graulich, Circulation Supervisor, for any Library Circulation questions via e-mail at firstname.lastname@example.org.

 Board members are appointed by the local municipalities that founded the Library district.
 These include Dexter, Scio and Webster Townships, Dexter Community Schools and the City of Dexter.
 Community members interested in serving on the Library Board should contact the municipality in which they live.
 Residents of Freedom, Hamburg, Lima, Lodi and Northfield Townships should apply to the Dexter Community Schools.
 Board members are appointed to four year terms.

 2019 – 2020 Board of Trustees

 Shelly Vrsek, Vice President

 Barbara Davenport, Secretary

 2019 – 2020 Board of Trustees Meeting Dates

 The Board meets the first Monday of every month in the Library’s Lower Level meeting rooms.
 The meetings begin at 7:00 p.m. and the public is welcome to attend.

-**January, July and September 2018 meetings moved to the second Monday due to holidays
+** January 2019 & September 2019 meetings moved to the 2nd Monday due to holidays.

 All meetings are open to the public.